Developing a novel, non-invasive muscle recording procedure to monitor MND progression remotely.

 The current muscle activity recording equipment involves electrical stimulations to accurately estimate the number of functional motor units.
 This estimate, in turn, allows the monitoring of the disease progression as well as the motor unit loss.
 However, the electrical stimulations can induce extreme discomfort to some participants, therefore preventing the completion of the assessments; it also requires the participants to regularly visit the hospital to undertake this assessment.

 This study aims to develop a novel motor unit number estimate which would avoid the use of electrical shocks which established measures such as MUNIX currently use.
-With the non-invasive nature of this muscle-recording procedure, we predict that it would allow a greater amount of data collected compared to current methods as the assessments will be more comfortable for the participants therefore allowing the assessment to be seen to completion.
+With the non-invasive nature of this muscle-recording procedure, the researchers predict that it would allow a greater amount of data collected compared to current methods as the assessments will be more comfortable for the participants therefore allowing the assessment to be seen to completion.

 This study will take the shape of hospital-based recordings using both the new and current methods.
 The new stimulation-free measures will be taken and directly compared to measures captured by MUNIX which uses electrical stimulations in the hospital-based setting.